rfoust/FlexModule/README.md

 This is a Powershell module for FlexRadio 6000 series amateur radios.
 Note that this project is NOT maintained by FlexRadio Systems.

-More information about FlexRadio can be found at their website: [http://www.flexradio.com]
+More information about FlexRadio can be found on their website: [http://www.flexradio.com]

 ## Installation